enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 ### Controllers

-All of Finatra's routes and logic are defined via Controllers that are installed via the server definition.
+All of Finatra's routes and logic are defined in the form of a `Controller` abstraction, where each `Controller` is installed via the server definition.
 What you need to know from this is that we're defining a route at path `GET /score` with some nonsense example logic to illustrate how or why we might need to test traces in our local business logic... locally...

 If the request has a `name` query param, it will return a score that is the length of the `name` string (i.e. `GET "/score?name=ian`, score = `3`).
 Unless there is a "multiplier"